Unified theory of local quantum many-body dynamics: Eigenoperator thermalization theorems: Introduction

 In recent decades the eigenstate thermalization hypothesis (ETH) \cite{ETHReview} has become the cornerstone of our understanding of non-equilibrium quantum many-body dynamics.
 It deals with how an isolated quantum many-body system when prepared in a far-from-equilibrium initial state can relax to a state that is effectively in equilibrium for the purpose of determining expectation values of local observables.
 The \emph{weak} ETH in canonical form concerns the time-averaged dynamics of observables, and states, \cite{ETHReview},

 where the sum in the first line goes over an appropriate \emph{microcanonical} window of the joint eigenstates $\ket{j}$ of the systems's Hamiltonian $H$ and a set of conservation laws $Q_\alpha$ $[Q_\alpha,H]=0$, and $Z$ and $N$ are normalization constants.
+The expression is usually written as a sum over the eigenstates, and should be replaced with an integral in the thermodynamic limit provided that the eigenstates are well defined there.
 Physically, the hypothesis states that the long-time expectation values of all observables is set only by the initial expectation values of $H$ and $Q_\alpha$ in terms of a (generalized) Gibbs ensemble via the Lagrange multiplies $\beta$ and $\mu_\alpha$.
 In this form the ETH also accounts for quantum integrable models that have an infinite set of conservation laws \cite{thermoreview}.
 These principles of local equilibriation have also been fundamental in the recent successful approach of generalized hydrodynamics \cite{castroalvaredo2016emergent,bertini2016transport,Doyon1}.
 The strong version of ETH \cite{ETHReview} is postulated as holding also without the time averaging in \eqref{ETH}.

 However, since its formulation there has been an unmet desire to prove ETH.
-Only in recent years have there been identified systems, beyond quantum integrable ones, that seemingly violate ETH.
+Only in recent years have systems been identified, beyond quantum integrable ones, that seemingly violate ETH.
 These include quantum many-body scars \cite{scars,scars2,SerbynScars,HoshoScars,JamirScars,ZhengScars1,ZhengScars2,ArnabScars1,ArnabScars2}, Hilbert space fragmented models \cite{Fragmentation1,Fragmentation2,fragmentationSanjay}, time crystals \cite{Wilczek2012,VedikaLazarides,liang2020time} and others \cite{Zhou_2022,JadDis,Dima}.
 Naturally, they have drawn lots of attention due to their non-ergodic and non-mixing dynamics seemingly defying ETH.

-Indeed, even though ETH may possible be provable for certain quantum systems, there is no reason to expect that it will hold in full generality.
+Indeed, even though ETH may possibly be provable for certain quantum systems, there is no reason to expect that it will hold in full generality.
 The reason for this is that since ETH is a statement about thermodynamically large systems, eigenstates may be singular, or they may not exist \cite{operator2,spectraltheory}.
 Moreover, even eigenvalues and the spectra of $H$ and $Q_\alpha$ may display singularities.
 Such non-analyticies are important and cannot be ignored, e.g. they are the reason behind phase transitions \cite{operator1,spinsystsemsbook}.